steam3d/help.magicpods.app/docs/features/aap-end-call-mute-mic.md

 ### End call/Mute and unmute

-Call and microphone control during a call
+Call and microphone control during a call.

 | Option                 | Description                                           |
 | ---------------------- | ----------------------------------------------------- |